Zhengzhang Shangfang: Early life and education

 Zhengzhang was born as Zheng Xiangfang (郑祥芳 Zhèng Xiángfāng) in Yongjia County, on the outskirts of Wenzhou.
 As 祥 and 尚 have the same pronunciation in the Wenzhou dialect, his personal name became Shangfang (尚芳).
-While in high school, his parents changed his family name to Zhengzhang, which combined his father's surname Zheng with his mother's surname Zhang.
+While in high school, his parents changed his family name to Zhengzhang, which combined his father's surname Zheng (郑) with his mother's surname Zhang (张).

 His early life was marked by challenges.
 His father left home due to his involvement in a labor strike, and Zhengzhang was raised by his grandfather.
 This early family situation did not stop his pursuit of knowledge.
 Influenced by his grandfather, he developed a strong interest in dialects at a young age.
 After graduating from Wenzhou Municipal High School in 1952, because of his family background and his family's political situation, he did not have the opportunity to attend university.
 He engaged in various jobs unrelated to his future career such as working as geological exploration specialist at the Ministry of Geology, a cataloguer at Wenzhou Library and a private school teacher at Wuma Middle School in Wenzhou.
 However, he did not give up exploring linguistics.
 He spent much of his youth at libraries, and often joked that he had graduated from "Wenzhou Library University".
 His early struggles shaped his later work in linguistics.